Does Your Business Use The Google My Business Tools?

 If your business marketing strategy includes being found locally by qualified consumers, then a CRUCIAL tool is going to be Google My Business (GMB).
 Particularly its local map & search listing tools.

 Access to your account will be here: https://www.google.com/business

 It’s important to note that Google My Business can never replace a website for its depth of specific information, its presentation of a unique brand or it’s broader than hyper-local potential visibility; however, it will certainly detail your most fundamentally important information in parallel with, as well as compliment, your website.
 A public hyper-local identity that can include reviews and also posts.
 And, by the way, Google My Business is FREE.

 Google Produces The Majority Of Searching

 After all, the majority (maybe 90 percent?) of organic searches come from Google.
 Google’s Knowledge Graph uses verified Google My Business information to support its database of businesses, hopefully including yours for locally targeted searches.
-Let’s face it- when someone Googles “Security Installations Company Elizabeth NJ” and you happen to own a security installations business in Elizabeth NJ … you certainly want to be up at the top of those search results.
+Let’s face it- when someone Googles “Security Installations Company Elizabeth NJ” and you happen to own a security installations business in Elizabeth NJ … you certainly want to be up top of those search results.

 Google My Business (GMB) Listings… And More

 Typical search results include a stack of information including a) advertisements up top, b) a local Map Pack of GMB listings, and then c) the organic search results.
 With GMB you are shooting to be in that local Map Pack of listings, just beneath the ads.
 Pay attention to these details in order to maximize visibility in those highly qualified local search results!